↑

 Smothered Pork Chops

-What I love most about this pork chop with gravy recipe is that it is not only packed full of flavor, but the pork is so moist and tender.
+Like smothered chicken breasts, this smothered pork chops with gravy recipe is not only packed full of flavor, but the pork is so moist and tender.
 No dried out pork chops here.

-If your family loves pork, try this roasted pork tenderloin and these honey mustard pork chops and French onion pork chops as well.
+If your family loves pork, consider trying my recipes for 4 ingredient easy oven pork chops, roasted pork tenderloin, honey mustard pork chops, Mississippi pork roast, and French onion pork chops as well.

 Pork Chops with Gravy